With our Tenjin integration you can:

-After you've set up the Purchase SDK to send attribution data from Tenjin to RevenueCat, you can "turn on" the integration and configure the event names from the RevenueCat dashboard.
+After you've set up the Purchases SDK to send attribution data from Tenjin to RevenueCat, you can "turn on" the integration and configure the event names from the RevenueCat dashboard.

-- Navigate to your app in the RevenueCat dashboard and choose 'Tenjin' from the integrations menu
+- Navigate to your project in the RevenueCat dashboard and find the Integrations card in the left menu.
+Select + New

 - Add your Tenjin developer API key